-This Compensation Discussion and Analysis describes our current executive compensation program and provides information regarding the compensation paid to our four executive officers (collectively, the "Named Executive Officers" or "NEOs"), who are:
+This Compensation Discussion and Analysis describes our current executive compensation program and provides information regarding the compensation paid to our named executive officers (or NEOs) in 2017, who were:

-- Kenneth A. Gunderman, President and Chief Executive Officer; - Mark A. Wallace, Executive Vice President-Chief Financial Officer and Treasurer; - Daniel L. Heard, Executive Vice President-General Counsel and Secretary; and - Ronald J. Mudry, Executive Vice President-Fiber Operations.
+- Kenneth A. Gunderman, President and Chief Executive Officer; - Mark A. Wallace, Executive Vice President-Chief Financial Officer and Treasurer; - Daniel L. Heard, Executive Vice President-General Counsel and Secretary; and - Ronald J. Mudry, President of Sales and Business Development of Uniti Fiber.